Sleep Apnea Treatment Near You

 When should I seek help for my sleep apnea?

 While it might not seem like the most pressing concern at the moment, ignoring the problems of sleep apnea can sometimes end up having life-threatening consequences.
 That is why if you think you might be dealing with sleep apnea you should seek medical attention as soon as possible.
-Some serious signs that could signal it is time to get medical attention include snoring loud enough to bother yourself or others sleeping, gasping for air to that point that it wakes you up in the middle of the night, random pauses in your breathing while asleep, or extreme fatigue during the day, to the point where you cannot stay awake.
+Some serious signs that could signal it is time to sleep apnea treatment in Grande Prairie, AB at our dental office include: snoring loud enough to bother yourself or others sleeping, gasping for air to that point that it wakes you up in the middle of the night, random pauses in your breathing while asleep, or extreme fatigue during the day, to the point where you cannot stay awake.

-If you are in the Grande Prairie, Alberta area and think you may be suffering from sleep apnea, contact Northern Dental Centre at 780-532-1786 to schedule an appointment so you can get back to getting that important good night’s sleep.
+If you think you may be suffering from sleep apnea, contact Northern Dental Centre.
+We offer sleep apnea treatment near you to help you receive a good night’s sleep.